-LOWELL, MA (WHDH) - Lowell Police captured a small alligator over the weekend.
+LOWELL, MASS.
+(WHDH) - Lowell Police captured a small alligator over the weekend.

 On Sunday at around 7:30 p.m., Lowell Police received a call reporting an alligator walking on South Walker Street in the Highlands section of town.
 When officers arrived, they found a foot-long alligator on the side of the road.